cs-ed/impacts-stevewalston/README.md

 Question to Ponder: "When thinking about people working in computing and technology jobs, who do you think of?"

 Step 1
-  * Students are provided with the question prompt above and will write a response on a provided page.
+  * Students are provided with the question prompt above and will write a response on a provided page* (the reference to 'pages' throughout includes print or digital).
 As needed, students may be given assistance by suggesting that they describe people working in computing and tech by:
-    * what they look like - their likely ethnicity, gender, etc.
+    * what they look like, that is their likely ethnicity, gender, age range, etc.
-    * what their likely educational background is
+    * what their likely educational background is, etc.
-  * Students either share their repsone with the class or if the teacher thinks that anonymity is more appropriate given the classroom and/or school culture, then the responses will be collected with the teacher sharing them.
+  * Students either share their repsone with the class or if the teacher thinks that anonymity is more appropriate given the classroom and/or school culture, then the responses will be collected, with the teacher sharing them anonymously.
 Writing/organizing the responses on a whiteboard or projected screen will be beneficial for analysis by students.
   * As a class, students discuss similarities and differences in the responses and identify common themes and/or trends.

 Step 2
-  * Students are asked to read the articles:
+  * Depending on the common themes and/or trends in the student responses in Step 1,students are asked to read a combination of these articles:
     * [Women and Minorities in Tech, By the Numbers](https://www.wired.com/story/computer-science-graduates-diversity/)
     * [Why is Computer Science Unpopular Among Women?](https://today.ttu.edu/posts/2021/09/Stories/why-is-computer-science-unpopular-among-women)
     * [Black, Latino People Are Being Left Out of the Tech Workforce](https://www.govtech.com/workforce/black-latino-people-are-being-left-out-of-the-tech-workforce.html)
     * [More high schools offer computer science courses, but enrollment disparities persist](https://www.k12dive.com/news/report-more-high-schools-offer-computer-science-courses-but-enrollment-di/609890/)
   * After the readings are finished, students are provided with the question prompt, "How accurate were both your individual and the class descriptions of people working in computing and technology?".
 Students are given time to write a response on a provided page.
-  * As a follow-up, students can be asked or volunteer to share their responses to the question prompt, "What are any surprises from, or what is anything new you gained from the articles?"
+  * As a follow-up, students are asked to write their response(s) to the question prompt, "What are any surprises from, or what is anything new you gained from the articles?" on the same page as above.
-  * Students are given time to record their take-aways on the page provided earlier.
+  * Students are encouraged to share their take-aways with the class and then are given time to record any additional thoughts.

 #### Investigation 2